 Headshot of Monique Lebrun

-Headshot of Mallory Creveling
+Headshot of Mallory Creveling, CPT

-Reviewed byMallory Creveling
+Reviewed byMallory Creveling, CPT

 Deputy Editor, Health & Fitness

-Mallory Creveling, an ACE-certified personal trainer and RRCA-certified run coach, joined the Runner's World and Bicycling team in August 2021.
-She has more than a decade of experience covering fitness, health, and nutrition.
-As a freelance writer, her work appeared in Women's Health, Self, Men's Journal, Reader's Digest, and more.
+Mallory Creveling is an ACE-certified personal trainer and RRCA-certified run coach, who also holds certifications in kettlebell training, sports performance, and more.
+She has more than a decade of experience covering fitness, health, and nutrition for a wide range of publications, and nearly 10 years of experience as a trainer and fitness instructor.
+Mallory stays on top of her continuing education in fitness, as well as the latest science in wellness.
+She has worked with some of the best experts in their medical fields, and regularly interviews researchers, trainers, athletes, and more to find the best advice for readers looking to improve their performance and well-being.
+As a freelance writer, Mallory's work appeared in Women's Health, Self, Men's Journal, Reader's Digest, and more.
 She has also held staff editorial positions at Family Circle and Shape magazines, as well as DailyBurn.com.
-A former New Yorker/Brooklynite, she's now based in Easton, PA.
+A former New Yorker/Brooklynite, she's now based in Easton, Pennsylvania.